stride3d/stride/sources/engine/Stride.BepuPhysics/README.md

 - **BodyContainer**: This container can contains in the same node or in childs nodes somes colliders provided in the "Colliders" section, representing physical bodies in the simulation.
 - **StaticContainer**: Similar to the BodyContainer but represents static objects in the simulation.
-- **MeshBodyContainer**: Specifically used for perfect mesh colliders in conjunction with the appropriate mesh collider, representing physical bodies.
+- **BodyMeshContainer**: Specifically used for perfect mesh colliders in conjunction with the appropriate mesh collider, representing physical bodies.
-- **MeshStaticContainer**: Like the MeshBodyContainer, this is used for perfect mesh colliders but represents static objects in the simulation.
+- **StaticMeshContainer**: Like the MeshBodyContainer, this is used for perfect mesh colliders but represents static objects in the simulation.

 These containers play a vital role in organizing and defining the properties and behaviors of entities within the Bepu physics simulation environment.